Delrey School offers a full array of therapeutic services in an integrated academic setting. These services include:

 The speech-language department at the Delrey School provides direct services to children with communication, speech, language, oral motor, feeding and swallowing disorders.
 The overall goal of the department is to provide the student with a functional means of communication to interact with others in their environment.
 These services are provided via individual sessions, small and large groups, and in the classroom.

 Oral Motor/Feeding Therapy

-Students with sensory processing dysfunction can receive the therapy they need in the well-equipped sensory integration therapy room at the Delrey School.
-The students are evaluated and an individualized sensory integration program is developed and implemented throughout the school day.
+Students with sensory processing dysfunction can receive the therapy they need in the well-equipped sensory room at the Delrey School.
+The students are evaluated and a sensory diet is developed and implemented throughout the school day.
 Sensory strategies are also recommended for home.